-★ Strategy 2: Observe coastal and ocean physical, biogeochemical, biology and ecosystem variables.
+★ Strategy 2: Observe coastal and ocean physical, biogeochemical, biology, and ecosystem variables to meet regional stakeholder needs.

-★ Strategy 3: Streamline access to information including through a publicly accessible portal.
+★ Strategy 3: Streamline access to information, including through a publicly accessible Data Portal.

-★ Strategy 4: Provide access to improved ocean models and other tools to scale information from individual observations to scales relevant for policy and management.
+Strategy 4: Provide access to improved ocean models and other tools to scale information from individual observations and to make data relevant for policy and management.